openstax/openstax-cms/README.md

 ```bash
 python3 manage.py migrate
 ```
-Now, create a super user.
+Now, create a superuser.
 Run the following command and then proceed with the instructions:

 ```bash
 python3 manage.py createsuperuser